The Drama City in Greece

 All of the natural wonders, as well as its fine wineries, are best explored by car, as they are quite spread around the area.

 The area’s wines are renowned throughout the country and recently a new festival celebrating Dionysos, the god of wine, has been introduced, every June: Dramoinognosia.
-There are six wineries in the region of Drama that are open to the public while the most popular local wine styles are either light, perfumed whites from Sauvignon Blanc Assyrtiko grapes, or medium-bodied but fleshy reds.
+There are six wineries in the region of Drama city in Greece that are open to the public while the most popular local wine styles are either light, perfumed whites from Sauvignon Blanc Assyrtiko grapes, or medium-bodied but fleshy reds.

 As far as foodies are concerned, the local potatoes of Nevrokopi are delicious as they get served simply skin-on, occasionally sprinkled with cheese.
 You should also try pastourmas, a notorious local spice- and air-cured type of beef, as well as the local pasta served with spinach or tomato called Giofkades.